Identifying Fake Citrine

 $10.00

 This listing is for (1) polished natural Zambian citrine point, which will be intuitively selected.
 As these are natural stone, they may differ in size and appearance from those pictured.
-Though these are beautiful quality, they are not cut or shaped points, but natural points… read more
+Though these are beautiful quality, they are not cut or shaped points, but natural points and… read more

-This listing is for (1) raw natural Zambian citrine point, which will be intuitively selected.
+This listing is for (1) polished natural Zambian citrine coin (cross-section of a point), which will be intuitively selected.
 As these are natural stone, they may differ in size and appearance from those pictured.
-Though these are beautiful quality, they are totally raw points and may have some natural… read more
+Though these are beautiful quality, they are… read more

 « Back to Blog